chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/migration.md

 ## Migration Log

+### v0.5.8

+The results returned by `collection.get()` is now ordered by internal ids.
+Whereas previously, the results were ordered by user provided ids, although this behavior was not explicitly documented.
+We would like to make the change because using user provided ids may not be ideal for performance in hosted Chroma, and we hope to propagate the change to local Chroma for consistency of behavior.
+In general, newer documents in Chroma has larger internal ids.

+A subsequent change in behavior is `limit` and `offset`, which depends on the order of returned results.
+For example, if you have a collection named `coll` of documents with ids `["3", "2", "1", "0"]` inserted in this order, then previously `coll.get(limit=2, offset=2)["ids"]` gives you `["2", "3"]`, while currently this will give you `["1", "0"]`.

 ### v0.5.6

 Chroma internally uses a write-ahead log.
 In all versions prior to v0.5.6, this log was never pruned.
 This resulted in the data directory being much larger than it needed to be, as well as the directory size not decreasing by the expected amount after deleting a collection.